Oleksandra28/grad_forum/README.md

-- 3 Minutes Competition in Graduate School: present your Master thesis in just under 3 minutes!
+- slides for 3 Minutes Competition in Graduate School: present your Master thesis in just 3 minutes to general audience
-- slides and the talk
+- got to the final round but did not win